PID-Analyzers-Software/pid52/README.md

 add initialization code to create the internal memory space for parameters.

 button votlage is set in menubutton.ino / PID52.h / readmembrane.ino

+# 401:
+for the new PCB board design, button voltage adjusted.